 What to do about the seasonal sniffles?

-As the temperature changes and we feel the crisp morning air, allergy sufferers are running to stock up on tissues.
+As the temperature changes and flowers are blooming, allergy sufferers are running to stock up on tissues.

-The variations between warm and cool are just enough to cause a major congestion for those with seasonal allergies.
+The variations between warm and cool are just enough to cause major congestion for those with seasonal allergies.
 Not to mention the pollen flying around from a rather wet Winter- folks are starting to feel that Spring has sprung in their sinuses.

 There are a few preventative steps to decrease the intensity of symptoms such as mucus production, frequency of sneezing and sinus pressure.

-Hope this help!
-You are welcome to contact me at firstname.lastname@example.org for any questions, to set up an acupuncture appointment or for interest in allergy relieving products.
+You are welcome to contact me for any questions, to set up an acupuncture appointment or for interest in allergy relieving products.